Microsoft Your Phone can run multiple Android apps on select devices

 As reported by onMSFT, although the news has been warmly welcomed by some, social media comments have questioned why this is a Samsung exclusive, especially in deference to its own Microsoft Surface Duo and ahead of other brands’ devices which in some cases can’t render a single Android app in Your Phone yet, leave alone several.

-Oddly, the above list is pretty much every phone that has the ‘Link To Windows’ feature available as part of Microsoft Your Phone, but with the notable omission of the Surface Duo.
-Whether the omission is for technical reasons related to it being a dual-screen phone, or because of some kind of exclusivity deal with Samsung isn’t quite clear.
+Oddly, the above list excludes many of the devices that support the ‘Link To Windows’ feature available as part of Microsoft Your Phone.
+Whether the omission is for technical reasons isn’t quite clear.
 We’re hoping that there are no technical limitations that would stop this feature from coming to other brands’ handsets further down the line.